 - CAMPS: Annual school camps are held for Yr 4-6.
-Camp will be in term 3.
-Students wishing to attend camp must pay their resource fees before they will be allowed to attend. - EXCURSIONS: Classes participate in excursions when required.
+Camp will be in term 3. - EXCURSIONS: Classes participate in excursions when required.
 Costs are difficult to specify.
 Teachers always give parents early advice about excursions. - BIKE EDUCATION (YR 4) AND SWIMMING (Prep to 6): These activities will be conducted in Term 2 and 4.
 Notification of cost will be forwarded to parents at the appropriate time. - INSTRUMENTAL MUSIC FEE: This only applies to students who are involved in the Instrumental Music Program.
 If you child is participating in the Instrumental Music Program a separate invoice will be issued.
 Before a student can be considered for any of the school organised activities stated above, a parent who has joined the Student Resource Scheme is expected to have fully paid or paid in part up to and including the term in which the school activity takes place.
 For example: camp, robotics and extension programmes.